SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/ApiType.md

       `options` object.

   **Deprecated types (kept for backwards compatibility):** The following types are deprecated and route to their standard handlers.
-Use the regular types above instead - they support images when used with the ImageProcessor node:
+Use the regular types above instead; they support images when used with the ImageProcessor node:
     * `"koboldCppGenerateImageSpecific"` → use `"koboldCppGenerate"`
     * `"ollamaApiChatImageSpecific"` → use `"ollamaApiChat"`
     * `"openAIApiChatImageSpecific"` → use `"openAIChatCompletion"`

+  **Embeddings types:** The following types mark an endpoint as an **embeddings endpoint**, used by the memory system's semantic search (see the memory documentation).
+Embeddings endpoints cannot be used for text generation;
+  a workflow node that references one will fail with a clear error.
+Presets and prompt templates do not apply, so `presetType` and the property-name fields may be omitted entirely:
+    * `"openAIEmbeddings"`: For APIs following the OpenAI `/v1/embeddings` standard, including llama.cpp server launched with `--embedding` and most OpenAI-compatible servers.
+Pre-defined file: `OpenAI-Embeddings.json`.
+    * `"ollamaEmbeddings"`: For the Ollama native `/api/embed` endpoint, used with embedding models such as `nomic-embed-text`.
+Pre-defined file: `Ollama-Embeddings.json`.

 -----